omirete/tweetipy/README.md

     'YOUR_TWITTER_API_KEY_SECRET')

 # Post tweet to Twitter
-tweet: Tweet = ttpy.tweets.write("Look mom, I'm using Twitter API!")
+tweet = ttpy.tweets.write("I'm using Twitter API!")

 # See the uploaded tweet! :)
 print(tweet)